ryechris/Go-Intro/README.md

 As an exercise, we create our own struct (named MyReader), and we turn it into a Reader.
 This one imitates io.Reader, but emits an infinite stream of the character 'A'.

+If you feed the Terminal `go run 02-reader.go`, on a successful run the code will produce `OK!`.

 In so doing, we cover the following concepts:
 - Interface
 - Reader